demanuel/NewsUP/README.md

 -headerCheck: if you want to perform header check

--headerSleep <SECONDS>: how much time it should wait before doing the header check.
+-headerSleep: Seconds, how much time it should wait before doing the header check.

 # Examples